chrisgabs/swz-samplex/proompts.md

   "reference" {
     "Examination_A": {
         "number": <question number of the question from Examination_A>
-        "section": "<title of the section the question is based on for Examination_A>", "reference": "<page number and short note of where in the PDF the answer is found for Examination_B>" }
+        "section": "<jtitle of the section the question is based on for Examination_A>", "reference": "<page number and short note of where in the PDF the answer is found for Examination_B>" }
     "Examination_B": {